 ETFs are often associated with index investing, but they can also be actively managed.
 Vanguard factor ETFs use an active quantitative approach, with each ETF aiming to maintain consistent exposure to a specific factor.
 The factors we target have historically outperformed the global equity market on either an absolute or risk-adjusted basis.

 Factor investing is inherently active because it involves making a decision to tilt a portfolio away from market-cap weightings.
 Even so, many investments that target factors do so by passively tracking an index.
 Our portfolio managers aren't tied to an index.
 They have the flexibility to add or reduce positions as needed to maintain continual, dynamic exposure to the desired factors, even as markets and stocks change through time.

-The annual management fee of each Vanguard factor ETF is just 0.35%.2 This compares favourably with the industry average management fee of 0.89% for actively managed mutual funds and 0.65% for actively managed ETFs.3
+The annual management expense ratio (MER) of the Vanguard factor ETFs is just 0.40%.2 This compares favourably with the industry average MER of 0.98% for actively managed mutual funds and 0.61% for actively managed ETFs.3

 Our ETFs invest globally because the factors we target have been shown to work globally.
 A global equity portfolio also helps diversify risk while increasing investment capacity and liquidity.

 1 Source: Vanguard.
 Assets in Canadian dollars, as of March 31, 2016.

 2 The MERs are the audited MERs as of March 31, 2017, including waivers and absorptions, and are expressed as an annualized percentage of the daily average net asset value.
 The MERs would have been 0.42% without any absorptions or waivers.
 Vanguard Investments Canada Inc. expects to continue absorbing or waiving certain fees indefinitely but may, in its discretion, discontinue this practice at any time.